Blessing of Class Diversity in Pre-training: EXPERIMENTS

 Pre-training refers to training a model on a few or many tasks to help it learn parameters that can be used in other tasks.
 For example, in natural language processing (NLP), one first pre-trains a complex neural network model to predict masked words (masked language modeling), and then fine-tunes the model on downstream tasks, e.g., sentiment analysis~\citep{devlin2018bert}.

-Recently, the pre-training technique has revolutionized natural language processing (NLP).
-Models based on this technique have dramatically improved the performance for a wide range of downstream tasks~\citep{devlin2018bert, radford2018improving, yang2019xlnet, clark2020electra, lan2019albert, liu2019roberta}.
+Recently, the pre-training technique has revolutionized the NLP area.
+Models based on this technique have dramatically improved the performance for numerous downstream tasks~\citep{devlin2018bert, radford2018improving, yang2019xlnet, clark2020electra, lan2019albert, liu2019roberta}.

 Despite the large body of empirical work on pre-training, satisfactory theories are still lacking, especially theories that can explain the success of pre-training in NLP.
 Existing theories often rely on strong distributional assumptions~\citep{lee2020predicting}, smoothness conditions~\citep{robinson2020strength} or noise-robustness conditions~\citep{bansal2020self} to relate the pre-training task(s) to downstream tasks.
 These assumptions are often hard to verify.